jtsu/IOSXE_Post_ConfigDiff/README.md

-# Building a custom app hosted on a cisco switch.
+# Building a custom app hosted on a Cisco Catalyst Switch.
-## No external server needed.
 This app will check for a config change and post the diff to a webex teams rooms.

 ## Setup Overview